 Here is the Music Player.
 You need to installl flash player to show this cool thing!

-Click on the button to hear a medley of “Rock of Ages,” “He Hideth My Soul In the Cleft of the Rock,” and “O Safe To The Rock That is Higher Than I.”
+“Rock of Ages,” “He Hideth My Soul In the Cleft of the Rock,” and “O Safe To The Rock That is Higher Than I.”

 The picture shows the actual rock where the writer took refuge from the storm.